peh/node-i2cssh/README.md

 ### -t --tags
 ec2 tag in the format of $NAME_$VALUE (underscore separated as it is forbidden to be used in tags) `i2cssh -t env_staging -t end_dev`
+optionaly: you can run
+`i2cssh -t`
+to get asked to which tag you want to connect to.
+Downside: you can only choose one key-value pair.

 ## EC2 Integration
 For the EC2 integration to work, you need to have `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` set as environment variables.